 Where to buy 45-days old broiler chicks in the Philippines?

 Broiler chicks are available throughout the Philippines.
 There are many Facebook users selling online and in some public markets, day-old chicks are also for sale.
 Some bigger poultry supplies also sell day-old chicks.
+45-days chicken has the lowest price compared to any other chicken.
 You can also check our farms directory here

 - What is Lohmann Brown Chicken